TilenTomakic/nlp-assignment-1/README.md

 ## Goal
 -[x] Detect wrong scraps (documents) from wiki and official pages.
--[ ] Detect alternative product documents and compare results with alternatives database -[ ] Visualize cluster and comment on findings
+-[x] Detect alternative product documents and compare results with alternatives database -[x] Visualize cluster and comment on findings

 ## Steps
 - Steps 1-49 are for scraping data from web.
 - Steps 50-99 are for text processing.
-- Steps 100-199 are for creating results report.
+- Steps 70-199 are for creating results report.

 ### Step 50
 - split into sections and sentences